aemartinez/mocheqos/wiki/experiments.md

 # Reproducing experiments

+This document presents the experiments published in the following paper:

+    Lopez Pombo, C.G., Martinez Suñé, A.E., Tuosto, E. (2025).
+Automated Static Analysis of Quality of Service Properties of Communicating Systems.
+In: Platzer, A., Rozier, K.Y., Pradella, M., Rossi, M. (eds) Formal Methods.
+FM 2024.
+Lecture Notes in Computer Science, vol 14934.
+Springer, Cham. https://doi.org/10.1007/978-3-031-71177-0_7

+## Prerequisites

+To run the experiments, you need:
+- **Python 3** with the following packages (only needed for running these specific experiment scripts, not for using mocheqos itself):
+  - `numpy`
+  - `matplotlib`
+- **MoCheQoS tools** - set up as described in [installation.md](installation.md)

 The results presented in the paper have been obtained running MoCheQoS on an 8-cores MacBook Pro (Apple M1) with 16GB of memory.
 All the experiments measure execution times.
 The execution times reported in the paper may differ from the ones reproduced within the Docker container (possibly due to different hardware).